wcj365/python-stats-dataviz/my-notes.md

 - Rules for assignment submission
     - Two days grace period after the due day
     - Lose half of the total points after the grace period
-    - Exception: Communicate prior to the original due day with legitimate reseasons.
+    - Exception: Communicate prior to due day with legitimate reasons.
 - Python environments
     - Show the free env list
     - pythonanywhere.com